eove/orca/docs/workflow/periodical-checks.md

 gpg --card-status  | sed -n -e '/^General key info/,//p' | sed -n -e 's@^.*pub[[:blank:]][[:blank:]]*@@p'
 ```

-The username should match your identity, the e-mail address should be yours (@eove.fr).
+The username should match your identity, the e-mail address should be yours (@company.com).

 If this is the case, this test is a PASS.
 If not, the Yubikey owner should notify the organiser.